-6. Results and General Remarks
+5. Results and General Remarks

-6.1 Hohlraum Wall Materials of HI-IFE Targets
+5.1 Hohlraum Wall Materials of HI-IFE Targets

 We utilized the cooling period (defined as the storage time between consecutive shots) to control the WDR and recycling dose for the highly pure Au/Gd, W, and Pb materials.
-Note that the longer the cooling period, the shorter the irradiation time, and the lower the activation.
+Note that the longer the cooling period, the shorter the cumulative irradiation time, and the lower the activation.
 Cooling periods ranging between a few days and one year were considered for most materials presented here.
 This wide range meets our goal of a factor of ten or more reduction in the inventory [5].
 The WDR and CI are summarized in Table 2 for both one-shot use and recycling scenarios.
-The once-through irradiation slightly activates the various materials and generates only low-level waste.
+The once-through irradiation slightly activates the various materials, generating only low-level waste.
 The Class C limit (WDR < 1) is met by a wide margin to the extent that all materials can easily qualify for the Class A near-surface, shallow land burial (WDR < 0.1).
 However, none of the materials can be cleared or released to the commercial market after a single shot even at the end of the 100 y storage period (CI > 1).

 For the recycling scenario, W generates LLW while Au/Gd and Pb generate HLW in the absence of a cooling period.
 The analysis assumes continuous recycling during the plant life without transmutation product removal.
-Figures 8 and 9 illustrate the evolution of the WDR over the course of plant operational life.
-As expected, extending the exposure time increases the WDR.
+Figure 1 shows the drop of WDR with cooling period.
 Au/Gd generates HLW and the WDR does not drop below one even with a long cooling period of two years.
-The variation of the recycling dose with cooling period is plotted in Fig. 10, showing a strong material dependence.
-Only Pb can meet the hands-on limit (1 $\mu$ Sv/hr) with an extended cooling period of two years.
+The variation of the recycling dose with cooling period is plotted in Fig. 2, showing a strong material dependence.
+Only Pb can meet the hands-on limit (1 μ Sv/hr) with an extended cooling period of two years.
 Advanced remote handling equipment could recycle the Au/Gd and W providing that hohlraum debris can be stored for up to 10 days before fabrication.
-In Table 3, we give the recommended cooling period that satisfies both WDR and dose criteria and the main contributing radionuclides.
-When cooled for 1-10 days, Pb and W meet the waste and dose requirements.
-In this case, the cumulative waste is less than 0.1 m.
-Online removal of the highly radioactive elements will certainly shorten the cooling period but hands-on fabrication may still not be feasible.
+In Table 3, we give the recommended cooling period that satisfies both WDR and dose